KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/captcha.md

 1. Scenario: Test keyboard actions

     - WHEN the user presses Tab, Arrow Keys, or Ctrl+Tab
-        - THEN the focus must visibly move to the CAPTCHA button
+        - THEN the focus must visibly move to the captcha button
     - WHEN the user presses Spacebar and or Enter
         - THEN the button is activated

 2. Scenario: Test mobile screen reader gestures

     - WHEN the user swipes to interactive elements
-        - THEN focus must move sequentially to the CAPTCHA button
+        - THEN focus must move sequentially to the captcha button
-         - AND the screen reader must announce the state of the CAPTCHA button (e.g., enabled or disabled)
+         - AND the screen reader must announce the state of the captcha button (e.g., enabled or disabled)
     - WHEN the user performs a double-tap gesture
-        - THEN the CAPTCHA button must activate
+        - THEN the captcha button must activate

 3. Scenario: Test screen reader output on all devices

     - WHEN a screen reader reads the button
-        - THEN its name should clearly describe its purpose, CAPTCHA
+        - THEN its name should clearly describe its purpose, captcha
             - AND its role should be identified as a button or image button in iOS and as a button or "double tap to activate" in Android
             - AND its state (DISABLED/DIMMED) should be expressed if applicable

 4. Scenario: Test device OS settings for text resize

-    - Text resize: n/a
+    - WHEN a user adjusts text resizing settings up to 200%
+        - THEN text resizing does not apply to the captcha functionality (n/a)

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/native-criteria/controls/captcha](https://www.magentaa11y.com/MagentaA11yV2#/native-criteria/controls/captcha)